cloud-bulldozer/benchmark-comparison/README.md

 ### Benchmarks

-To add a new benchmark, you'll create your the class and define three member function which will need to put together the following 4 types of keys:
+To add a new benchmark, you'll create your the class and define three member function which will need to put together the following 5 types of keys:

 1. Filter: To only take the particular entry into consideration if it passes filter
 2. Bucket: To facilitate apple to apple comparison, touchstone will put records into buckets
 3. Aggregation: Apply aggregation and the type on the keys
 4. Compare: Compare the keys that help characterize the SUT/benchmark run
 5. Collate: Collates the keys after applying filters, buckets and aggregations.
+5. Exclude: Excludes entries which passes this filter.

 The member functions are: